IloveNooodles/citadel/README.md

 ## Overview

-Citadel is a comprehensive homelab infrastructure project that provides a modern, cloud-native environment for self-hosting applications and services.
+Citadel is a comprehensive homelab infrastructure project that provides a modern, cloud-native environment for self-hosting appliations and services.
 The project leverages Talos Linux as the operating system, Kubernetes for orchestration, and ArgoCD for GitOps-based application deployment.

 All the commands could be found in the [Taskfile](./Taskfile.yml)